Most interesting landmarks of Melanesia

 - Navala – Fiji, Western, Viti Leva.
 Beautiful traditional village with intact, authentic etnographic architecture.

-Described wonders of Melanesia
+Described landmarks of Melanesia

 The island countries of Melanesia belong to the least known regions on Earth.
 And Wondermondo can tell a secret to you – these islands are incredibly exciting!
 There are few other places in the world with that many captivating mysteries.